mikeperry-tor/mission-improbable/README.md

 ## Copperhead Tor Phone Prototype

-The pile of scripts in this directory help you create your own rooted Tor-enabled gapps capable Copperhead image that is signed with your own keys for verified boot.
+The scripts in this directory help you create your own rooted Tor-enabled gapps capable Copperhead image that is signed with your own keys for verified boot.

 ## Prerequisites